Portrayals of Alice in Wonderland: Once Upon a Time

 Alice is the central character in the 2013 fantasy series Once Upon a Time in Wonderland (a spin-off to Once Upon a Time) portrayed by Sophie Lowe as a teenager and by Millie Bobby Brown as a child.
 The story is set in a fictional Victorian England-themed world and takes place after Alice has returned from Wonderland.
 Due to the stories she tells about the hookah-smoking caterpillar and Cyrus, played by Peter Gadiot, the genie she fell in love with and believed to be dead, she is declared insane and placed in London’s Bethlem Asylum.
-The doctors decide that the best treatment for Alice is a procedure that will make her forget Wonderland and all of the events that happened there.
-Alice, wanting to forget her painful past, agrees to the procedure.
-The night before the procedure, the White Rabbit, voiced by John Lithgow, and the Knave of Hearts, played by Michael Socha arrive in the asylum and tell Alice that Cyrus is not dead but may be in danger.
-Hearing this, Alice agrees to go back to Wonderland and help find her true love.
-It is later revealed that Cyrus is being held prisoner by Jafar (played by Naveen Andrews) who wants to use Cyrus’ magic to take over Wonderland and who is also working with the evil Red Queen (played by Emma Rigby).
-Throughout the series, Alice and the Knave of Hearts work together to try and rescue Cyrus and stop the Red Queen and Jafar from wrecking more havoc in Wonderland.
+The doctors decide that the best treatment for Alice is a procedure that will make her forget Wonderland and the events that happened there, which Alice agrees to due to wanting to forget her painful past.
+The night before the procedure, the White Rabbit, voiced by John Lithgow, and the Knave of Hearts, played by Michael Socha, arrive in the asylum and tell Alice that Cyrus is not dead, but may be in danger.
+Hearing this, Alice agrees to return to Wonderland and help find her true love.
+It is later revealed that Cyrus is being held prisoner by Jafar (played by Naveen Andrews), who wants to use Cyrus’ magic to take over Wonderland and is working with the evil Red Queen (played by Emma Rigby).
+Throughout the series, Alice and the Knave of Hearts work together to rescue Cyrus and stop the Red Queen and Jafar from wreaking havoc in Wonderland.

 An alternate version of Alice is a recurring character in the seventh season of the fantasy series Once Upon a Time, portrayed by Rose Reynolds.
 She is the daughter of the Wish Realm version of Killian Jones (played by Colin O'Donoghue) and Mother Gothel (played by Emma Booth).
 Alice is the lover of Robin, played by Tiera Skovbye, who is the daughter of Robin Hood (Sean Maguire) and Zelena (Rebecca Mader).
 Her cursed identity in Hyperion Heights was "Tilly".

 Films

-In 1987 film The Care Bears Adventure in Wonderland, Alice (voiced by Tracey Moore) is a young and shy blonde girl with an apparent self-esteem problem, as she thinks that she is not "special," until the Care Bears decide she is the girl who more closely resembles the missing Princess of Wonderland, so Alice takes the place of the Princess and ultimately learns to believe in herself.
-In this film, Alice is shown wearing casual clothing (a white shirt with a pink stripe, purple pants, blue jacket and pink shoes) and having a ponytail in her hair.
+In the 1987 film The Care Bears Adventure in Wonderland, Alice (voiced by Tracey Moore) is a young and shy blonde girl with an apparent self-esteem problem, as she thinks that she is not "special," until the Care Bears decide she is the girl who more closely resembles the missing Princess of Wonderland.
+As such, Alice takes the place of the Princess and ultimately learns to believe in herself.
+In the film, Alice is shown wearing casual clothing, consisting of a white shirt with a pink stripe, purple pants, a blue jacket, and pink shoes, and wearing her hair in a ponytail.

-The Czech surrealist Jan Švankmajer retold the story in a very dark 1988 film titled simply Alice.
+The Czech surrealist Jan Švankmajer retold the story in a dark 1988 film titled Alice.
 Kristýna Kohoutová portrayed her and her English dub was done by Camilla Power.
-Woody Allen's film Alice, while not a direct adaptation, did follow a woman who has a series of surreal adventures.
+Woody Allen's film Alice, while not a direct adaptation, follows a woman who has a series of surreal adventures.